Thomas-Le-Dev/true/README.md

 ## STANDARDS
 The **true** utility is a standard UNIX/POSIX command.
-It is expected to be IEEE Std 1003.2 (“POSIX.2”) compatible.
+It is expected to be IEEE Std 1003.2 (“[POSIX](https://en.wikipedia.org/wiki/POSIX).2”) compatible.

 It tries to follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for [Python](https://www.python.org/) code.

+## PORTABILITY
+Tested OK under Windows.

 ## HISTORY
 This utility was made for [The PNU project](https://github.com/HubTou/PNU).